 If this happens when you’re not moving, it usually means the phone is on the edge of a coverage area or the problem is at the other end.

 Different phones have different size and shape antennas, so it's possible that two phones may show different levels of signal, even if they're on the same network.
-If your friends are on a different network, their network might be using a mast that is closer than one of ours.
+If someone is on a different network, their network might be using a mast that is closer than one of ours.

 Because mobile phones work using radio signals, sometimes a small change in your position can affect the signal.
 If you find this is happening a lot, your phone might be faulty and you should contact us.